MetaFam/TheGame/docs/playbooks/how-to-play-twitter-by-visa.md

+---
-# How to Play Twitter by Visa
+title: 📚 How to Play Twitter by Visa
+---

 About twitter & how to play it by [Visa](https://twitter.com/visakanv).

 ## Twitter is an MMO-RPG